-Here are some basic things you should know before seeing a gynecologist.
+Here are some basic things you should know before seeing a gynaecologist.

-Gynecologists are specifically there to care for the female reproductive system, as well as women’s health in general.
-They are also trained in obstetrics- pregnancy, and childbirth – but their overall focus is for your health and reproductive system.
+Gynaecologists are specifically there to care for the female reproductive system, as well as women’s health in general.
+They are also trained in obstetrics- pregnancy, and childbirth – but their overall focus is on your health and reproductive system.

 At Your First Check-Up

 At your first check-up, most of the appointment will be spent answering questions that your doctor has about your sexual health, family history, and etc. It’s important to be completely honest in your answers so that the doctor can see to all of your health needs.

 Before your appointment, make sure to choose a doctor that you think you’ll be comfortable with.
 Some women prefer a female doctor, but some are satisfied with either gender.

 You can also look up the names of doctors to check their credentials and references.
 And if you don’t feel as comfortable at the end of your first appointment as you’d like to, it is perfectly acceptable to switch doctors for the next time.

 When scheduling the appointment, make sure you pick a day that you won’t be on your period.
 Also, have lots of questions ready for the doctor.

 Get as much information as you can out of your first visit, and don’t leave any of your questions unasked – the doctor is there to help you.
 Before you arrive at the appointment, it’s also important to know exactly what kind of examination you’re going to have.

 The Main Four